GeraldRyan/blocks/README.md

-# BEANCOIN IS HERE!
+# BEANCOIN IS HERE! (beta)
-(beta)

-Create a new blockchain and Crypto (e.g. "Beancoin") with your friends, for your customers or for your company.
+Create a new group blockchain / Crypto app (e.g. "beancoin") with your friends, for your business, or for your religious organization.
 Use our blockchain technology as a cryptocurrency or other form of transaction and record keeping where data is previous and veracity and publicity is a requirement.

-A blockchain is basically an open source, secure and reliable (under the right conditions) ledger, that can store data- for instance "transactions".
-See below for more facts.
+A blockchain structure is basically an open source, secure and reliable (under the right conditions) ledger, that can store certain types of data- for instance "transactions".

-A blockchain is a community affair.
-Multiple people contribute to the validation of chains by "mining" blocks and listening on the network to node broadcasts of others.
-That is optional.
-You can simply choose to transact, using such a technology platform as this, but mining (including for reward) is enabled.
+Blockchain is a community affair.
+Multiple parties (nodes on the network) contribute to the validation of chains by "mining" blocks and listening to other nodes' broadcasts on various channels.
+That is optional though.
+A user can simply choose to transact, trade, buy or spend. but mining (including for reward) is also possible (coming soon).

+***Note to assessors***: See the  ***Deploy Instructions and Assessor Information*** below on how to get this app running and other important information.
+The next couple sections will be 'role play'.
+The idea is this company can offer coins to customers that they can use for whatever purpose they desire, serious or trivial, or just use the blockchain ledger as a public record]

 # Simple start

-Simply, go to the homepage (http://localhost:8080/blocks/).
+Simply, go to the homepage (http://[localhost:8080]/blocks/).

 You will find a link to the typical Login and registration page.
 If you don't have an account, or if you do, you konw the drill.
 Here is a link to the registration page. http://localhost:8080/blocks/register.
 Choose a user name, secure password- you know what to do.